 Your attention is called to the line marked insurance.
 All Exchange Visitors must have proof of health and accident insurance coverage not only for the Exchange Visitor but for all accompanying family members.
-This insurance must meet Department of State standards and amounts including coverage and benefits of $50,000 per accident or illness, a deductible not in excess of $500, repatriation of remains in the amount of $7,500 and medical evacuation in the amount of $10,000.
+This insurance must meet Department of State standards and amounts including coverage and benefits of $100,000 per accident or illness, a deductible not in excess of $500, repatriation of remains in the amount of $25,000 and medical evacuation in the amount of $50,000.
 The insurance policy must be underwritten by an insurance corporation having an A.M.
-Best rating of 'A-' or above, an Insurance Solvency International, Ltd. (ISI) rating of 'A-1' or above, a Standard & Poor’s Claims-paying Ability rating of 'A-' or above, or a Weiss Research, Inc. rating of B+ or above.
+Best rating of 'A-' or above, an Insurance Solvency International, Ltd. (ISI) rating of 'A-1' or above, a Standard & Poor’s Claims-paying Ability rating of 'A-' or above, a Weiss Research, Inc. rating of B+ or above, a Fitch Rating of A- or above, or an A3 Moody's Investor Services Rating.
 Insurance coverage backed by the full faith and credit of the government of the exchange visitor's home country shall be deemed to meet this requirement.
 Please make sure each Exchange Visitor understands this requirement.
 The department OR the Exchange Visitor must pay for this coverage.
 If the insurance requirement is not complied with, J-1 status will be revoked, and the Exchange Visitor will not be allowed to continue at UC.
 Exchange visitors who will be employees covered by UC benefits will be in compliance.
 If an Exchange Visitor in the student category will be enrolled for courses, he/she will automatically be charged for the UC student health insurance plan.
 The plan meets Department of State standards and can only be waived if the student has insurance that is equal to or greater than the UC plan and it comes from an American based insurance company.
 Exchange visitors will be informed of this requirement upon receipt of the DS-2019.
 Exchange visitors needing assistance in locating companies that sponsor the appropriate insurance can find a list on UC International Services website at www.isso.uc.edu/forms/j1/j1_insurance_req.pdf.

 Transfer Exchange Visitors